 Okatie is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of South Carolina.
 With a population of 15,812 people and two constituent neighborhoods, Okatie is the 27th largest community in South Carolina.
-Much of the housing stock in Okatie was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Okatie economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Okatie, where the median household income is $67,772.00.
+Okatie has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Okatie, where the median household income is $66,417.00.

 Okatie home prices are not only among the most expensive in South Carolina, but Okatie real estate also consistently ranks among the most expensive in America.

-Okatie is a decidedly white-collar town, with fully 92.32% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Okatie is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Okatie who work in sales jobs (22.31%), office and administrative support (19.52%), and food service (12.41%).
+Okatie is a decidedly white-collar town, with fully 93.16% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Okatie is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Okatie who work in office and administrative support (22.72%), sales jobs (22.65%), and management occupations (12.13%).

 Okatie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Okatie is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Okatie does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Okatie is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Russian and Spanish.